M64GitHub/libtsprites/README.md

 ('▄' or '▀'), (various types of) `sprites`, `layers` (Z-dimension), `boards` ("windows"), and a `screen` (the full area to work on).

+- Please note: all these concepts are independent, and optional to use.
+You need no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics.

 The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`. `TSprites` can be moved freely in the coordinate-system, while